-Equinix has invested US$77 million into expanding two of its International Business Exchange (IBX) data centres in Hong Kong.
-This will ensure the interconnection and data centre company has distributed facilities across many areas of Hong Kong as demand for reliable data centres and robust network infrastructure increases.
+Equinix has invested US$77 million into expanding two of its International Business Exchange (IBX) data centers in Hong Kong.
+This will ensure the interconnection and data center company has distributed facilities across many areas of Hong Kong as demand for reliable data centers and robust network infrastructure increases.

 According to the Global Interconnection Index (GXI), Hong Kong is expected to see the fastest interconnection bandwidth growth in Asia Pacific, increasing at a 55% compound annual growth rate (CAGR) by 2021.